 It’s not just about being in bed—it’s about getting good, quality rest.
 The science of preparing for good sleep is called “Sleep Hygiene” and there is a game plan that will set you up to succeed.

-try not to shift your schedule more than an hour.
-Sleeping until noon keeps you
+weekends, try not to shift your schedule more than an hour.
+Sleeping until noon

-wide awake Sunday night, which makes your Monday morning class feel like a struggle.
+keeps you wide awake Sunday night, which makes your Monday morning class feel

 - Beds are for sleeping —not homework, chatting on the phone or TV watching.

 Be boring.
 A consistent bedtime routine sends powerful signals to your brain that prepare it for sleep.
 Do the same thing in the same order every night before bed.

 Give it 20.
 If you don’t fall asleep in 20 minutes, get up and do something relaxing—read a book, take a bath, do some yoga.
 Go back to bed when you feel sleepy.

 Free your mind.
 Thinking too much is bad for sleep.
 Make a habit of putting your to-do list on paper before hitting the pillow.
 If necessary, keep a pad and pencil by the bed so that you can write down thoughts and then let go of them to clear your mind.